Open-Research-Dojo/start-up-your-business/README.md

 ## 2. Acknowledgments

-We would like to thank @Freerk and @Marijn for the expert interviews and the feedback we got from it.
+We would like to thank @Bart, @Freerk and @Marijn for the expert interviews and the feedback we got from it.

 ## 3. Contents